RideOn-App/RideOn/README.md

-About RideOn
+# About RideOn
-RideOn,a ridesharing application built with Express.js, a Node.js framework.
+RideOn,a ridesharing application primarily designed for car pooling is built with Express.js, a Node.js framework.
+This application is similar to anyother car pooling app like Lyft,uber and etc. except the fact that it was developed b

+## Technologies Used

+Front-end : HTML5, CSS3, Bootstrap3, JQuery, Javascript.
+Back-end  : Node.js, Javascript
+Database  : MaongoDB

+##

 A user can LOGIN or SIGN UP at the Home page.
 The user can also access the pages “HOME”, “ABOUT US”, “CONTACT US”, “TEAM” and “TESTIMONIALS” without logging into the application.
 To post a ride or request a ride, the user must login the application.
 Then user can choose “POST RIDE” or “NEED RIDE”.